Boss: Born to Rule: Soundtrack

+Arijit Singh won Best Playback Singer (Male) at the Filmfare Awards East for the song "Mon Majhi Re", which had an overwhelming response from all over Bengal.
+The soundtrack was released on 13 July 2017.
+The song Mon Majhi Re was later remade in Hindi for the film Singham Returns by Gannguli as 'Sun Le Zara', sung by Singh.

+The music of the film has been composed by Jeet Gannguli.
+The lyrics have been penned by Meghnad, Prasen and Chandrani Gannguli.

 Reception

 Critical response

 The film received mixed-to-positive reviews from critics.

 Jaya Biswas of The Times of India reviewed "Jeet looks slim and fit.
 He can dance, fight and emote as well.
 His performance — as a shrewd and confident guy, who couldn't care less about scruples in life — is worthy of mention.
 Though Subhashree adds to the glamour quotient, she disappoints in the acting department.
 She looks fabulous in smart off-shoulder tops but her chemistry with Jeet is non-existent.
 Our hero's one-liner seems quite pertinent here: "Raja thakle tar rani ke toh thakte i hobe".
 Veteran actor Chiranjeet is effective as the police commissioner.
 Rajatava, Supriyo and Biswajit do their bit as crooked politicians — nothing we haven't seen before.
 But a dull storyline and a weak script ruin the show.
 Too many characters create confusion.
 The songs fail to impress and the lyrics are not up to the mark.
 But cut out the nitpicking and nothing should stop Jeet fans from joining their favourite star in action."